VowpalWabbit/vowpal_wabbit/python/docs/source/reference/python_8110_900_migration_guide.md

 # Python 8.11 to 9 migration

 You can do nothing and everything should still work when migrating to VW 9.
-But if you want to move to the new way avoid deprecation warnings and future breaks here's a rundown.
+But if you want to move to the new way to avoid deprecation warnings and future breaks here's a rundown.

 ## Imports